 Helpful Tips for Making The Best Hot Chocolate

-Use a heavy bottomed pot and don’t leave it.
+Use a heavy-bottomed saucepan and don’t leave it.
 Whisk, whisk, whisk.

 Use good quality chocolate!
 Dark chocolate was used here, but you could use milk, if you prefer.